Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 Recall that a metric space $(M,d)$ is said to be \emph{geodesic} if for all $x,y \in M$ there exists a path $\gamma_{x,y}$ whose length is equal to $d(x,y)$.
-Our next main result is that the metric space $\oqdist$ is almost surely geodesic.
+Our next main result is that the metric space $\oqdist$ is a.s.\ geodesic.

 \begin{theorem} Suppose that $\CS = (\s^2,h)$ is a unit area $\sqrt{8/3}$-LQG sphere and that $\oqdist$ is as in Theorem~\ref{thm::continuity}.
-The metric space $\oqdist$ is almost surely geodesic.
-Moreover, it is a.s.\ the case that for all $x, y \in \s^2$, each geodesic path $\gamma_{x,y}$, viewed as a map from a real time interval to $(\s^2,d)$, is H\"older continuous. \end{theorem}
+The metric space $\oqdist$ is a.s.\ geodesic.
+Moreover, it is a.s.\ the case that for all $x, y \in \s^2$, each geodesic path $\gamma_{x,y}$, viewed as a map from a real time interval to $(\s^2,d)$, is H\"older continuous, where $d$ denotes the Euclidean metric on $\s^2$. \end{theorem}

 Combining Theorem~\ref{thm::metric_completion} and Theorem~\ref{thm::geodesic_metric_space} with the axiomatic characterization for TBM given in \cite{map_making} and the results in the first paper of this series \cite{qlebm}, as well as some additional work carried out in the present article, we will find that the law of the metric space with metric $\oqdist$ is indeed equivalent to the law of TBM.